IncideDigital/Mistica/README.md

 - Mística server (`ms.py`): Uses modules that act as the server of the desired application layer protocol (HTTP, DNS...).
 It is also designed in a way that will allow for multiple servers, wrappers and overlays to be run at the same time, with just one instance of `ms.py`, although this feature is not fully implemented yet.
 - Mística client (`mc.py`): Uses modules that act as the client of the desired applicarion layer protocol (HTTP, DNS...).
 It can only use one overlay and one wrapper at the same time.

+## Demos

+You can see some Mística demos in the following [playlist](https://www.youtube.com/playlist?list=PLyUtb47GNF9wqIwI1DGpX_Fr1IXpXHRqB)

 ## Dependencies

 The project has very few dependencies.
 Currently: